 “Wow,’ I screeched.
 “More.”

 I put my legs on his shoulders and my dick was rubbing against his pumping abs.
-I was going over the edge, way too soon and in 30 seconds I was pumping cum onto our stomachs.
-He barely noticed, keeping up the deep thrusting, just changing to short strokes deep inside my ass as I finished my orgasm.
+I was going over the edge, way too soon.
+In 30 seconds I was pumping cum onto our stomachs.
+He barely noticed, keeping up the deep thrusting, changing to short strokes deep inside my ass as I finished my orgasm.
 I’d never had a dick so far up my ass.
 I was moaning and groaning as the last spurts finished, with him moving the tip of his hose deep inside me to tickle the last jism out.

 “I love you.
 I love you,” he firmly asserted as he went back to deep thrusts.
 My dick never went down and my heart raced as he declared his love.